mnlipp/jdrupes-taglets/plantUml9/overview.md

     (Used to worked in Java-8, works again in Java-18.)
 See the report in the [Java Bug Database](https://bugs.openjdk.org/browse/JDK-8264274)

-Using "`<`" or "`>`" in PlantUML makes javadoc complain about illegal HTML tokens.
+The usage of "`<`" or "`>`" in PlantUML makes javadoc complain about illegal HTML tokens when using the block tag.
 Of course, you could use "`&amp;lt;`" and "`&amp;gt;`" but this reduces the readability of the UML descriptions and is therefore not supported (the taglet does *not* scan for these sequences and convert them).
 You could globally disable HTML checks with e.g. "`-Xdoclint:-html`" when using PlantUML but this might prevent other problems from being detected.

-The preferred approach is to put the PlantUML source in comments as shown below.
+The preferred approach is to use the inline tag or to put the PlantUML source in comments as shown below.

 ```java
 /**